aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/convert-layouts-to-raster-image/_index.md

 ## What is an Aspose CAD Example?
 An **aspose cad example** is a concise, runnable code snippet that demonstrates a specific capability of the Aspose.CAD library.
 In this case, the example illustrates how to **convert CAD layouts to raster** images, a common requirement when integrating CAD data into web portals, reporting tools, or document management systems.

-## Why Convert CAD Layouts to Raster Images?
+## Why convert CAD layouts to raster images?
 Raster images are universally viewable—no special CAD viewer is needed.
 Converting layouts lets you:
 - Embed drawings in PDFs, HTML pages, or mobile apps.
 - Generate thumbnails for quick previews.